miracl/core/javascript/readme.md

 To see some running examples, load TestECC.html or TestMPIN.html or TestHPKE.html or TestHTP.html or TestBLS.html or TestNHS.html or BenchtestALL.html into your favourite browser.
+Note that the optimizer does not like context changes, so the individual benchmarks run faster.

 You might have to wait a few seconds for the benchmarking scripts to complete.

 For TestMPIN.html the correct PIN number is 1234.